hollystandring/dwm-bar/README.md

 * [Parket Johnson](https://github.com/ronno/scripts/blob/master/xsetcmus)
 * [suckless.org](https://dwm.suckless.org/status_monitor/)
 ## More to come!
-* Ability to choose between showing unicode charachters or plaintext for identifiers in the bar
 * dwm_pulse function to control pulseaudio sound
 * dwm_bat function to display battery percentage and status
 * dwm_notifs function to show the last recieved notification in the bar
+* dwm_bluez function to show currently connected Bluetooth device using bluez
 * The ability to show network speeds and SSID in dwm_network